girlguidinghertfordshire/ggherts/_posts/2023-12-02-organising-1st-response-courses.md

 ## Please note the following important details

 1. A minimum of 12 attendees is required.
-County can advertise your training to other members in the county, with bookings available via Eventbrite, if you are unable to reach these numbers.
+County can advertise your training to other members in the county, with bookings available via Eventbrite, if you are unable to reach these numbers. **Once a training is advertised on Eventbrite all bookings must be made via the Eventbrite system.**
 2. Cost per attendee will be £20 to be paid by BACS to:
 Girlguiding Hertfordshire
 Sort code: 40-52-40